 - Difficulty swallowing or food getting caught

-- Surgery: Surgeons at Rush can remove your whole esophagus or just the part of it affected by the cancer.
+- Surgery: Surgeons at RUSH can remove your whole esophagus or just the part of it affected by the cancer.
 This type of surgery is called an esophagectomy.
 If the cancer is in the lower part of the esophagus, your surgeon may also need to remove part of your stomach.
-When possible, surgeons at Rush use laparoscopic techniques, which involve smaller incisions that can lead to less pain and faster recovery times.
+When possible, surgeons at RUSH use laparoscopic and robot-assisted techniques, which involve smaller incisions that can lead to less pain and faster recovery times.

-- Endoscopic ultrasound: Endoscopic ultrasound is an imaging procedure that doctors use to find and evaluate cancers and other conditions of the pancreas, liver, gallbladder and digestive tract.
+- Endoscopic ultrasound (EUS): Endoscopic ultrasound is an imaging procedure that doctors use to find and evaluate cancers and other conditions of the pancreas, liver, gallbladder and digestive tract, along with lymph nodes.

-- Video-assisted thoracoscopic surgery (VATS): Video-assisted thoracoscopic surgery (VATS) is a minimally invasive surgical procedure used to diagnose and treat illness, like esophageal cancer or injury to organs in the chest.
+- Video-assisted thoracoscopic surgery (VATS): Video-assisted thoracoscopic surgery (VATS) is a minimally invasive surgical procedure used to diagnose and treat illness, like esophageal cancer.

-- Radiation therapy: Doctors at Rush use advanced technologies that target the cancer with high doses of radiation while protecting surrounding healthy tissue.
+- Radiation therapy: Doctors at RUSH use advanced technology that targets the cancer with high doses of radiation while protecting surrounding healthy tissue.

 - Targeted therapy: A treatment option that identifies and attacks cancer cells without harming healthy cells.

-- Complementary therapies: The supportive oncology program offers massage, yoga, biofeedback and other therapies to help you cope with pain, loss of energy and other challenges related to your cancer.
+- Supportive therapies: The supportive oncology program offers massage, yoga, biofeedback and other therapies to help you cope with pain, loss of energy and other challenges related to your cancer.

 - Nutrition counseling: With esophageal cancer, you will have special nutritional needs during and after treatment.
 Our nutritionist will work closely with you to help you with these challenges and make sure you get the nutrients you need.

-- Personalized care coordination: Your cancer care team — which may include medical oncologists, gastroenterologists, surgical oncologists, thoracic surgeons, head and neck surgeons, interventional radiologists, genetic counselors, dietitians, social work, supportive oncology and others.
+- Personalized care coordination: Your cancer care team may include medical oncologists, gastroenterologists, medical, radiation and surgical oncologists, thoracic surgeons, head and neck surgeons, interventional radiologists, genetic counselors, dietitians, social work, supportive oncology, nursing coordinators and others.
 In many cases, they will meet with you in a single visit to discuss your diagnosis and treatment options.
 At the end of this meeting, you will have a comprehensive treatment plan tailored to your specific diagnosis and needs.
-Your team will then help guide you through your entire continuum of care, including helping to coordinate tests, treatments and appointments and addressing any concerns you may have along the way.
+Your team will then help guide you through your entire continuum of care, including coordinating tests, treatments and appointments and addressing any concerns you may have along the way.